Sturgeon

 Biology

 Sturgeon are members of Family Acipenseridae, an ancient lineage of bony fishes that coexisted with the dinosaurs.
 The group, which also includes paddlefishes, diverged from other fishes at least 200 million years ago in the early Jurassic period.
 There are 25 species of sturgeon worldwide, two of which, White (Acipenser transmontanus) and Green (A. medirostris) – are native to California.
 Although they are a bony fish (Class Osteichthyes), rather than a cartilaginous fish like sharks (Class Chondrichthyes), sturgeon actually have very little true bone.
 Most of their internal skeleton is composed of cartilage, as in sharks.
 Bone is mostly restricted to plates around the head, the spines of the pectoral fins, and the heavy armor-like scales called scutes that line their body.
 Sturgeon have been referred to as living fossils because they retain a number of physical traits that are thought to represent the ancestral condition of fishes.
 These include a heterocercal tail in which the vertebrae extend into an upper lobe that is longer than the lower lobe, a spiral valve intestine, and electroreceptors similar to sharks.
 Their mouth is also unique and is thought to have evolved separately from other fishes, forming a toothless, extendible tube that is good for sucking food items up off the bottom.
 Sturgeon have no teeth as adults, instead food is swallowed whole.
-Their diet usually includes bottom-dwelling crustaceans such as amphipods, shrimp, and crabs, as well as a variety of worms and fishes.
+Their diet usually includes bottom-dwelling crustaceans such as amphipods, shrimp, and crabs, as well as bivalves, fishes, and fish eggs.

 Sturgeon are large, very long-lived and late to mature.
 All sturgeon are migratory, typically spending most of their adult lives in estuaries, the lower reaches of rivers, or the ocean.
 They migrate upstream in large freshwater rivers to spawn in cool, deep, swift flowing river reaches over gravel and cobble bottoms.
 Sturgeon do not die after spawning like Pacific salmon, and the both species are capable of repeated migrations every 2-6 years.
+Juvenile sturgeon remain in the river for a period of time before migrating to the estuary or bay.

 Threats

 Unfortunately, the life-history traits of sturgeon make them very vulnerable to human impacts.
 Fish ladders designed for salmon or shad are not effective at passing sturgeon, so dams and water diversions can impede migration and block ancestral spawning grounds.
 Changes to river hydrology can impact water quality, such as temperature or dissolved oxygen, which may particularly harm sensitive life-stages such as eggs or larvae.
 Changes to how rivers are managed can also degrade necessary spawning habitat by increasing siltation, covering the coarse gravel and cobble substrates that sturgeon require for spawning.
 Additionally, pollution from runoff, and predation or changes to the food web from introduced non-native species may impact these fishes.
-Sturgeon are frequently sought after in fisheries, both for their meat and for eggs for caviar.
+Sturgeon have historically been sought after in fisheries, both for their meat and for eggs for caviar.
 Because they are so slow to reproduce, they are very sensitive to overfishing and require careful management.

 Status in California